JustANull/llcplays/README.md

 Can I use it?
 -------------

 Knock yourself out.
 I'm not going to stop you.
-If you want to remove the userlist support (e.g. allow anybody to use your bot) you'll need to edit `control.py`.
+If you want to remove the userlist, remove the user list from the config.

 How do I use it?
 ----------------